-1. A seat cane is an ingenious device that satisfies two functions: The cane provides support when walking and, at the touch of a button or lever, a seat unfolds, allowing the user to take a rest.
+1. A folding cane is an ingenious device that snaps into action when you need it and folds up for you to tuck away when it's not.
+A seat cane is an equally ingenious alternative.
+It provides support when walking and, at the touch of a button or lever, a seat unfolds, allowing the user to take a rest.
 Some models weigh as little as 2 pounds, but can support up to 250.

 3. For day trips with the transport chair, make carrying essentials easier by using a wheelchair backpack to stow all important aids in one place, from medication to a blood pressure monitor, diabetes tester and snacks.
 Look for a design that attaches securely with loops and buckles.

 4. On the way to your travel destination by car, plane or other mode of, using a memory foam neck support pillow will keep you from arriving with the achiness caused by falling sleeping without any head and neck support.